73 Notable alumni of

 -

 Reggie Travon Gilliam is an American professional football fullback and special teamer for the Buffalo Bills of the National Football League (NFL).
-He played college football at Toledo.
+He played college football for the Toledo Rockets.

 -